 The Alfa Fellowship Program is a high-level professional development program that each year brings up to 18 American, British, and German young professionals with considerable expertise to Moscow to both experience the Russian work culture and to contribute their knowledge in a professional setting.
 Fellows’ backgrounds and interests are diverse, but generally lie in the areas of business, economics, journalism, law, public policy or related fields.
 Fellows are required to have a Master’s degree, at least two years of work experience, a strong interest in Russian and Eurasian affairs, exceptional academic and professional credentials, and proven personal initiative and leadership skills in order to qualify for the program.
 If your organization is interested in hosting an Alfa Fellow and thus utilizing the potential of these outstanding young leaders, please review the information below.

 Work placement details and host company responsibilities:

 Alfa Fellowship Program work placements are arranged with the help of the Fund for International Fellowships and Cultural Dialogue, which administers the program in Moscow.
-In order to host an Alfa Fellow at your organization, please contact Anna Vydrina, the Fund’s Executive Director, by email: firstname.lastname@example.org, or phone: +7 495 981 8412 and provide the following information:
+In order to host an Alfa Fellow at your organization, please contact Natasha Volokhova, the Fund’s Manager, by email: firstname.lastname@example.org, or phone: +7 495 981 8412 and provide the following information:

-Upon receiving this information, Ms. Vydrina will contact you to review your proposal in detail and to discuss the possibility of an Alfa Fellow working for your company.
+Upon receiving this information, Ms. Volokhova will contact you to review your proposal in detail and to discuss the possibility of an Alfa Fellow completing his/her professional assignment at your company.